Emergency Conditions We Treat in Angleton, TX

 COVID Symptoms

-COVID symptoms with trouble breathing, chest pressure, new confusion, severe weakness, or blue lips need urgent attention.
+COVID symptoms with trouble breathing, chest pressure, confusion, severe weakness, or blue lips need urgent attention.

 Influenza